Nippon Professional Baseball: The 1960s, the 1970s, and the Yomiuri Giants' V9

 On September 1, 1964, Nankai Hawks' prospect Masanori Murakami became the first Japanese player to play in Major League Baseball when he appeared on the mound for the San Francisco Giants; he returned to Japan in 1966.
 Disputes over the rights to his contract eventually led to the 1967 United States – Japanese Player Contract Agreement; it would be almost 30 years before another Japanese player played in the Major Leagues.

 The Yomiuri Giants had been one of the strongest teams since the days of the Japanese Baseball League (JBL), and after the Japan Series began in 1950, they won the championship six times by 1964.
 From 1965 to 1973, however, they demonstrated overwhelming dominance by winning nine consecutive Japan Series titles.
 This remarkable achievement is recorded in Japanese sports history as "V9" (ja).

-It was made possible by manager Tetsuharu Kawakami's defense-oriented strategies, along with the exceptional performances of the team’s iconic third and fourth hitters, Sadaharu Oh and Shigeo Nagashima, who were collectively known as the "O-N Cannon" (ON砲).
+It was made possible by manager Tetsuharu Kawakami's defense-oriented strategies, along with the performances of the team’s third and fourth hitters, Sadaharu Oh and Shigeo Nagashima, who were collectively known as the "O-N Cannon" (ON砲).
 Oh set the world record for career home runs during his playing years.
-Nagashima became a national icon not only for his achievements on the field but also for his elegant playing style and charismatic personality, which helped boost the popularity of professional baseball in Japan.
+Nagashima became a national icon not only for his achievements on the field but also for his playing style and personality, which helped boost the popularity of professional baseball in Japan.

 One of the most dramatic moments in Japanese sports history was Nagashima's walk-off home run in the 1959 "Emperor’s Game" (tenran jiai, a game attended by the Emperor).
 His statement following his retirement in 1974, "My Giants will live on forever" (我がジャイアンツは永久に不滅です), became a well-known phrase in Japanese popular culture.
 Known throughout his life as "Mr. Baseball" and "Mr. Giants", Nagashima later served as the Giants' honorary lifetime manager.
 Both Oh and Nagashima were celebrated as national superstars, and each received the People's Honour Award after retiring from active play.

 The Black Mist Scandal rocked Nippon Professional Baseball between 1969 and 1971.
 The fallout from a series of game-fixing scandals resulted in several star players receiving long suspensions, salary cuts, or being banned from professional play entirely; the resulting abandonment of baseball by many fans in Japan also led to the sale of the Nishitetsu Lions and the Toei Flyers.

 From 1973 to 1982, in a forerunner to today's Climax Series playoff rounds, the Pacific League employed a split season with the first-half winner playing against the second-half winner in a mini-playoff to determine its champion.
 In 1975, the Pacific League adopted the designated hitter rule.
 These were implemented in an attempt to draw fans back to Pacific League, as the Pacific League was hit significantly harder by the Black Mist Scandal than the Central League, with only the Hankyu Braves not having players involved in the incident.